WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-24-history-of-the-pack-no-plan-survives.md

 "xEEVEEx, respond.
 Hold that flank!"

 "Commander, SCVsUnion reporting.
-Lieutenant xEEVEEx split formation and flew off.
+Lieutenant xEEVEEx split formation and flew off on his own.
 Voxar and I are fending them off as best we can, but we can't hold much longer."
 &nbsp;

 xEEVEEx abandoned his post?
 In the middle of battle?